 2. Think about what each item really costs you

-In my journey to financial freedom, I discovered that there are many good reasons for living with less.
+In my journey to financial freedom, I discovered many good reasons for living with less.

 Every time we buy stuff, we end up exchanging our life for things that we own.